jamesmortensen/diamond-chat-aware/README.md

 - Find the downloaded file -- `Diamond Chat Aware.crx` -- in your downloads folder.
 - In Chrome, open Tools->Extensions to see the list of all installed Chrome extensions.
 - Drag and drop the CRX file and drop it in the center of the Chrome window.
-- Once installed, reload all your private chat windows to see diamonds.
+- Once installed, reload all your private chat windows to see a diamond watermark.

 ###Firefox